-In many cases, the cause(s) of virologic failure will be identified.
-In some cases, no obvious cause(s) may be identified.
-It is important to distinguish among the reasons for virologic failure because the approaches to subsequent therapy differ.
+If virologic failure is suspected or confirmed, a thorough work-up that includes consideration of the factors listed in the Causes of Virologic Failure section above is indicated.
+In many cases, the cause(s) of virologic failure can be identified.
+In some cases, however, no obvious cause(s) may be found.
+It is important to distinguish among the causes for virologic failure because the approaches to subsequent therapy differ.
 The following potential causes of virologic failure should be explored in depth.

-- Adherence.
+- Incomplete Adherence.
 Assess the patient's adherence to the regimen.
-For incomplete adherence, identify and address the underlying cause(s) (e.g., difficulties accessing or tolerating medications, depression, active substance abuse) and simplify the regimen if possible (e.g., decrease pill count or dosing frequency).
-(See Adherence.) - Medication Intolerance.
-Assess the patient's tolerance of the current regimen and the severity and duration of side effects, keeping in mind that even minor side effects can impact adherence.
-Management strategies for intolerance in the absence of drug resistance may include: - using symptomatic treatment (e.g., antiemetics, antidiarrheals) - changing one ARV to another within the same drug class, if needed (e.g., change to tenofovir [TDF] or abacavir [ABC] for zidovudine [ZDV]-related toxicities; change to nevirapine [NVP] or etravirine [ETR] for efavirenz [EFV]-related toxicities)4-5 - changing from one drug class to another (e.g., from a non-nucleoside reverse transcriptase inhibitor [NNRTI] to a protease inhibitor [PI], from enfuvirtide [T-20] to raltegravir [RAL]) if necessary and no prior drug resistance is suspected - Pharmacokinetic Issues.
-Review food/fasting requirements for each medication.
-Review recent history of gastrointestinal symptoms (such as vomiting or diarrhea) to assess the likelihood of short-term malabsorption.
-Review concomitant medications and dietary supplements for possible adverse drug-drug interactions (consult Drug Interactions section and tables for common interactions) and make appropriate substitutions for ARV agents and/or concomitant medications, if possible.
-Therapeutic drug monitoring (TDM) may be helpful if pharmacokinetic drug-drug interactions or impaired drug absorption leading to decreased ARV exposure is suspected.
-(See also Exposure-Response Relationship and Therapeutic Drug Monitoring.) - Suspected Drug Resistance.
-Obtain resistance testing while the patient is taking the failing regimen or within 4 weeks after regimen discontinuation if the plasma HIV RNA level is >500 copies/mL (AII).
-(See Drug-Resistance Testing.)
-Evaluate the degree of drug resistance and consider the patient's prior treatment history and prior resistance test results.
-Drug resistance tends to be cumulative for a given individual; thus, all prior treatment history and resistance test results should be taken into account.
-Routine genotypic or phenotypic testing gives information relevant for selecting nucleoside reverse transcriptase inhibitors (NRTIs), NNRTIs, and PIs.
-Additional drug-resistance tests for patients experiencing failure on fusion inhibitors and/or integrase strand transfer inhibitors (INSTIs) and viral tropism tests for patients experiencing failure on a CCR5 antagonist also are available.
-(See Drug-Resistance Testing.)
+Identify and address the underlying cause(s) for incomplete adherence (e.g., drug intolerance, difficulty accessing medications, depression, active substance abuse) and, if possible, simplify the regimen (e.g., decrease pill count or dosing frequency) (see Adherence). - Medication Intolerance.
+Assess the patient's tolerance of the current regimen and the severity and duration of side effects, keeping in mind that even minor side effects can affect adherence.
+Management strategies to address intolerance in the absence of drug resistance may include: - Using symptomatic treatment (e.g., antiemetics, antidiarrheals) - Changing one ARV in a regimen to another agent in the same drug class (see Adverse Effects section) - Changing from one drug class to another class (e.g., from a Non-Nucleoside Reverse Transcriptor Inhibitor [NNRTI] to a protease inhibitor [PI] or an integrase strand transfer inhibitor [INSTI]) if necessary (see Adverse Effects section). - Pharmacokinetic Issues. - Review food requirement for each medication, and assess whether the patient adheres to the requirement. - Review recent history of gastrointestinal symptoms such as vomiting or diarrhea that may result in short-term malabsorption. - Review concomitant medications and dietary supplements for possible adverse drug-drug interactions (consult Drug Interactions section and tables for common interactions) and make appropriate substitutions for ARV agents and/or concomitant medications, if possible. - Consider therapeutic drug monitoring (TDM) if pharmacokinetic drug-drug interactions or impaired drug absorption leading to decreased ARV exposure is suspected (see also Exposure-Response Relationship and Therapeutic Drug Monitoring).